 The Health Care Library provides you the information in various formats such as books, journals, encyclopedias, newspapers, CD-ROMs, and e-Journals and databases.
-The total collection of the health care library is more 6000 numbers of books and a small number of academic journals.
-In addition, the Library provides access to renowned online databases such as HINARI, SAGE Research Methods, Emerald, Oxford, Wiley Online Library.
+The total collection of the health care library is more than 6000 numbers of books and a small number of academic journals.
+In addition, the Library also provides access to renowned online databases.
 The Health Care Library is a member in HeLLIS (Health Literature Libraries and Information Services) Network, which is a consortium of Health Libraries in the South-East Asian Region.
 It provides easy access to health information to those who are in need.

-Library Membership Eligibility:
+Library Membership

+Eligibility: